 In the first months and years of life, babies discover the world through experiences with parents and other caregivers.
 Early relationships shape how a child learns and views the world.

 This critical time in a child’s life is a unique opportunity for parents to attend to more than physical needs like immunization, breastfeeding and nutrition, and adjusting to a new schedule.
 It is also time to address developmental milestones associated with bonding and attachment.

 Forming secure relationships requires a depth of love for a child that only a primary caregiver possesses.
 It takes care, consistency, and above all, time.
-That is why policies ensuring parents have paid family leave from work to care for their young children are so critical to healthy development.
+That is why policies ensuring parents have paid leave from work to care for their young children are so critical to healthy development.